Bober2244/Bober2244/README.md

-## Hi there 👋, You're on my gibthub
+## Hi there 👋, You're on my GibtHub

 My name is Sergey and I'm a student from Russia